ajkerrigan/visidata-plugins/README.md

 [![asciicast](https://asciinema.org/a/jFKTO1PNyHrqtecJcvYiFQQWh.svg)](https://asciinema.org/a/jFKTO1PNyHrqtecJcvYiFQQWh)

-## split_navigation: Navigation keybindings for master/detail split views
+<a name="split_navigation-navigation-keybindings-for-masterdetail-split-views"></a>

+## parent_navigation: Helpers for navigating a parent sheet from its child

 ### Overview